09 – South Coast Central

 Efforts and Challenges

-Conserving Roundwood Promontory Fort requires ongoing care to protect both its historical structures and natural habitats.
+Roundwood Promontory Fort requires ongoing care to protect both its historical structures and natural habitats.
+The site is managed and owned by the National Trust.
 Efforts include regular maintenance of the ancient ramparts and pathways, preventing erosion caused by weather and visitor footfall.
-Conservation teams also monitor the flora and fauna to ensure local wildlife continues to thrive in this protected landscape.
+Volunteer groups and regular visitors to the site also monitor the flora and fauna to ensure local wildlife continues to thrive in this protected landscape.

 One major challenge is balancing public access with preservation.
 High visitor numbers can cause damage to the fragile earthworks and disturb sensitive habitats.
 Additionally, invasive plant species pose a threat to native biodiversity.
-Continued efforts focus on raising awareness and promoting sustainable tourism to safeguard the fort for future generations.
+Continued efforts focus on raising awareness and promoting sustainable tourism to safeguard the fort for future generations, including new interpretation boards created by the Monumental Improvement Project.

 Visit